-What Type of Nutrients You Add to Your Diet
+What Type of Nutrients You Should Add to Your Diet

 Adding certain nutrients to your diet every day – either through foods or supplements – may help your eyes stay younger along with your vision.
 Some researchers believe that eye-friendly nutrients such as zeaxanthin and lutein, vitamin C, vitamin E, and zinc are useful in maintaining eye health.
 Zeaxanthin and lutein are important nutrients found in green leafy vegetables, as well as other foods, such as eggs.
 Many studies have shown that zeaxanthin and lutein may be useful in maintaining your eyes health.